andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.rst

 Would it be reasonable to assume that my eating a raisin had some kind of effect on the game?
 No. (If it had worked ten times out of ten, then maybe I would be on to something.)
 By focusing only on the times that it was associated with Coco winning the point, however, I could convince myself that it did in fact have some kind of effect.

-It's a small jump to extend this manner of thinking to scientific tests; just substitute the performing of tests for the eating of raisins.
+It's a small jump to extend this manner of thinking to scientific tests: just substitute the performing of tests for the eating of raisins.
 The more tests that we do, the more likely we are to find an effect (e.g., more wins by Coco, or statistically significant results in our study) by chance alone - in other words, there isn't actually an effect, but we claim that there is one.
 The result is mistaken confidence and shoddy research.

 Bonferroni Correction